 “What about Emilia?
 Is she stronger than Sora?”
 Liz pressed.

-Emilia tensed, choking as she tried swallowing her foot.
-“N-no way!
-I—I don’t know how to do anything…” She mumbled.
+Emilia tensed, choking a bit.
+“N-No way!
+I—I don’t know how to do anything…” She mumbled, ears falling a tad.

 “I mean … I just,” Liz sat back, ears laid back as she looked off to the side, “I just don’t really want to go into the fields today, and—and I don’t know what I should do.
 I was thinking—I don’t know—maybe I could just go explore the far forest.
-I’ve never been that far.”
-She mumbled.
+I’ve never been that far … I’ve never felt like this before.”

-Alice was rubbing her left arm, ears as flat as Liz’s.
-“It might seem strange to all of you—maybe, but you see—for over a century, we’ve been doing the same things, every day, and—I understand how Liz feels.
+Alice rubbed Liz’s left arm, ears as flat as her friend’s.
+“It might seem strange to all of you—maybe—but you see, for over a century, we’ve been doing the same things every day, and—and I understand how Liz feels.
 It’s just a little stressful … this is the first time we’ve ever felt like not working.”

 Ashley giggled.
-“What that must feel like … to be motivated to do something all the time.
-Well—manipulated to do something, I suppose … it makes it sound less appealing.”
+“What that must feel like … to be motivated to do something all the time—well, manipulated to do something, I suppose—oof, yeah, maybe not … It sound less appealing now.”

 “I don’t know—I really enjoyed my work,” Nathan said between bites.

-“You were a workaholic, though,” Sora said with a soft smile.
-She frowned as Kari finished her plate and got up, taking her plate to the kitchen.
+“You were a workaholic, though,” Sora forced a smile before it fell; Kari finished her plate, got up, and moved to take it to the kitchen.
 “Kari?”

 She stopped, turning with a questioning frown.